Pion and kaon fragmentation functions at next-to-next-to-leading order: Experimental, theoretical, and methodological input

 The SIA and SIDIS experimental measurements that are used as input to this analysis closely follow those of our previous work.
 For pions, we use exactly the same measurements as in Ref.~\cite{Khalek:2021gxf}, albeit with a different treatment of experimental uncertainties for the COMPASS data~\cite{COMPASS:2016xvm}, see below.
 For kaons, we use SIA measurements performed at CERN (ALEPH~\cite{ALEPH:1994cbg}, DELPHI~\cite{DELPHI:1998cgx} and OPAL~\cite{OPAL:1994zan}), DESY (TASSO~\cite{TASSO:1980dyh,TASSO:1982bkc,TASSO:1988jma}), KEK (BELLE~\cite{Belle:2013lfg} and TOPAZ~\cite{TOPAZ:1994voc}) and SLAC (BABAR~\cite{BaBar:2013yrg}, TPC~\cite{TPCTwoGamma:1988yjh} and SLD~\cite{SLD:2003ogn}); we also use SIDIS measurements performed at CERN by COMPASS~\cite{COMPASS:2016crr} and at DESY by HERMES~\cite{HERMES:2012uyd}.

 In the case of SIA, the data corresponds to the sum of the cross section for the production of positively and negatively charged kaons, differential with respect to either the longitudinal momentum fraction $z$ of the outgoing kaon carried by the fragmenting parton or the momentum of the measured kaon (see Sect.~2.2 in Ref.~\cite{Bertone:2017tyb} for details).
 For BELLE, we use the measurement corresponding to an integrated luminosity $\mathcal{L}=68$~fb$^{-1}$~\cite{Belle:2013lfg}.
 A more recent measurement, based on a larger luminosity $\mathcal{L}=558$~fb$^{-1}$, exists~\cite{Belle:2020pvy}.
 However we do not consider it because of a poor control of the degree of correlation of systematic uncertainties, which typically exceed in magnitude uncorrelated statistical uncertainties (see Ref.~\cite{Khalek:2021gxf}).
 For BABAR we use the {\it conventional} data set, as done in other analyses, see {\it e.g.} Refs.~\cite{deFlorian:2017lwf,Bertone:2017tyb,Moffat:2021dji}.
 This is in contrast to the pion measurement, for which we use the {\it prompt} data set.
 The difference between the prompt and conventional data sets is that only primary hadrons or decay products from particles with lifetime $\tau$ shorter than about 10$^{-11}$~s are retained in the former.
 While prompt and conventional cross sections differ by about 5--15\% for pions, they are almost identical for kaons.
+As shown in previous analyses of pion FFs~\cite{deFlorian:2014xna,Sato:2016wqj,Bertone:2017tyb}, the inclusion of the conventional pion data set leads to a significant deterioration of the statistical quality of the fit.
+For this reason we do not consider the BABAR conventional pion data set at all.
 For DELPHI and SLD, in addition to the inclusive measurements, we also consider flavour-tagged measurements, whereby the production of the observed kaon has been reconstructed from hadronisation of all light quarks or of a $b$ quark.

 In the case of SIDIS, the data corresponds to the hadron multiplicity, {\it i.e.} the SIDIS cross section normalised to the corresponding inclusive DIS cross section (see Sect.~3 in Ref.~\cite{Khalek:2021gxf} for details).
 For HERMES, similarly to what we did in the case of pions, we consider the projection of the fully differential measurement as a function of the transferred energy $Q^2$ and of $z$ in individual bins of the momentum fraction $x$ carried by the incoming parton.
 We discard the bins with $z<0.2$, which are used to control the model dependence of the smearing-unfolding procedure, and with $z>0.8$, which lie in the region where the fractional contribution from exclusive processes is sizeable.